Ashmin-Bhujel/cs50-2025/00-intro/README.md

 - It is basically superset of ASCII.

-- It has backward compatibility with ASCII codes.
+- It is backward compatible with ASCII.

-- Unicode supports 2 raised to the power of 32 i.e. roughly 4 billions different data values with binary.
+- Unicode supports 2 raised to the power of 32 i.e. roughly 4 billions different binary values.

+---

+## Data Types

+- We can use the same combination of binary values to represent different kinds of data in different contexts.

+- Characters, numbers, colors, images, videos and sounds are some of the data types we see and use.

+---

+## Algorithm

+- Algorithm is a set of finite and precise step by step instructions.

+## Pseudocode

+- Pseudocode is a formal way of writing algorithms in a human readable form.

+- It does not need to be in some programming language it can be written in formal day to day human language.